hetsch/MessageQueueNET/doc/api/api_en.md

 When values are queried using this method, they automatically disappear from the queue and are no longer available for other processes.

+**[GET] /queue/confirmdequeue/{id}?messageId={messageId}**

+If the property ``ConfirmationPeriodSeconds`` is defined for the queue (>0), a message must be confirmed within the time span.
+Otherwise, the message is automatically added back to the queue.
+This method confirms that the message has arrived and been successfully processed.
+With this method, the message finally removed from the queue.

 **[GET] /queue/all/{id}**

 Returns all the values of a queue without affecting it.